Wedding Photography temptation

 Will there be indoor Photographs required.
-Will you require a flash etc. These all come into consideration when planning.
+Will you need a flash etc. These all come into consideration when planning.

-Of course planning takes time but its part of the whole wedding photography venue.
+Of course planning takes time but its part of the wedding photography venue.

 So little things to remember having a duel camera set up is yes an expensive venture of course however it’s worth thinking if you really want to photograph weddings, as making the day easier on yourself is as important as taking the photographs as well.